matsui528/annbench/README.md

 cd annbench
 pip install -r requirements.txt
 # conda install faiss-cpu -y -c pytorch  # If you'd like to try faiss, run this on anaconda
-python download.py dataset=siftsmall  # Donloaded on ./dataset
+python download.py dataset=siftsmall  # Downloaded on ./dataset
-python run.py dataset=siftsmall algo=annoy  # Indexes are on ./interim.
+python run.py dataset=siftsmall algo=annoy  # Indices are on ./interim.
 Results are on ./output
 python plot.py   # Plots are on ./result_img
 ```